-The only issue which strikes fear in the hearts of majority of the search engine optimizers is redirects.
+The only issue that strikes fear in the hearts of majority of the search engine optimizers is redirects.
 This doesn’t surprise you as there are so many good ways to redirect and the rules keep changing based on where they are applied and the various systems that are in place.
 If you’re wondering what a redirect is and how you should go about it, read on.

 Redirect – What is it?